 Term life insurance is a type of life insurance that provides coverage for a specific period, such as 10, 20, or 30 years.
 Unlike permanent life insurance policies, term life insurance does not accumulate cash value over time.
 This means that if you have a term life insurance policy and you outlive the term, you will not receive any cash value or investment returns.
-Term life insurance is designed to provide a death benefit to your beneficiaries if you pass away during the term of the policy, offering financial protection for your loved ones.
+Term life insurance is designed to provide a death benefit to your beneficiaries if you pass away during the policy term, offering financial protection for your loved ones.
 So, while it may not have a cash value component, term life insurance can still be a valuable form of protection for your family’s future.

 Understanding Term Life Insurance and Its Cash Value